clararajadel/jupyter-datacube-docker-singularity/README.md

 **2. Jupyter notebook:**

    - install jupyter notebook
-   - make directory called "nbs" to save all notebooks (this step is important: docker will only read notebooks inside this folder)
    - change jupyter configuration for:
         - launching notebooks contained inside "nbs" directory
         - avoiding authentication issues (adding your own password)